 Our recommended list of VPNs have done a solid job of protecting user rights and privacy.
 However, there are some that have betrayed users’ trust.
 We think it’s in your best interests to avoid them if possible.

-Here are three such examples:
+Here are two such examples:

 Israel-based Hola makes use of a peer-to-peer system which means it’s slightly different than mainstream VPN services.
 At one point it had almost 50 million downloads, signifying its popularity with privacy enthusiasts.
 However, it chose to exploit the community by leveraging them as pawns in a massive botnet army.
 A part of Hola users’ idle bandwidth was deployed to attack other websites and distribute copyrighted content.

 There’s some sordid details here but the TL;DR version is that PureVPN deliberately misled users on its apparent policy of not storing any logs.